yangby-cryptape/forcerelay-verifier/config.md

 # The latest checkpoint.
 This should be a trusted checkpoint that is no greater than ~2 weeks old.
 # If you are unsure what checkpoint to use, you can skip this option and set either `load_external_fallback` or `fallback` values (described below) to fetch a checkpoint.
 Though this is not recommended and less secure.
 checkpoint = "0xb5c375696913865d7c0e166d87bc7c772b6210dc9edf149f4c7ddc6da0dd4495"
-# The directory to store the checkpoint database in.
-If not provided, Helios will use "~/.helios/data/goerli", where `goerli` is the network.
-# It is recommended to set this directory to a persistent location mapped to a fast storage device.
-data_dir = "/home/user/.helios/goerli"
 # The maximum age of a checkpoint in seconds.
 If the checkpoint is older than this, Helios will attempt to fetch a new checkpoint.
 max_checkpoint_age = 86400
 # A checkpoint fallback is used if no checkpoint is provided or the given checkpoint is too old.